ballerina-platform/ballerina-dev-website/swan-lake/learn/network-communication/http/communication-resiliency.md

 The `retry_demo.bal` below shows an HTTP client configured with a retry configuration.

 >**Info:** In the below code, the client is configured to have three retries in the case of a request failure with an initial 3,000 milliseconds retry interval.
-This interval is multiplied by two with each retry, so that the second and third retries will have 6,000 and 12,000-millisecond intervals respectively.
-Also, it provides 20,000 milliseconds as the maximum value the retry interval will increase to.
+This interval is multiplied by two with each retry so that the second and third retries will have 6,000 and 12,000-millisecond intervals respectively.
+Also, it provides 20,000 milliseconds as the maximum value to which the retry interval will increase.
 Therefore, in this scenario, the fourth and fifth retry intervals will be restricted to 20,000 milliseconds.

 **retry_demo.bal**
 ```ballerina